Cataracts are a common vision condition and a natural part of aging.

 With ZEPTO®, your doctor uses a micro-sized handpiece to create a precise, circular capsulotomy on your visual axis.

-ZEPTO® allows your physician to create a circular capsulotomy in just 4 milliseconds.
+ZEPTO® allows your surgeon to create a circular capsulotomy in just 4 milliseconds.

-Ask your doctor if the precision of ZEPTO® Assisted Cataract Surgery is right for you.
+Ask your doctor if ZEPTO® Assisted Cataract Surgery is right for you.